Chart Color Schemes

 Hadspen - Carrick ranks among the top 25% of areas assessed nationally for overall employment performance

-Hadspen-Carrick has a balanced workforce with diverse sector representation and an unemployment rate of 1.9% as of June 2025.
-It has 2,107 residents in work, which is 2.1% below Rest of Tas.'s rate of 3.9%, and a workforce participation rate of 67.7%.
+Hadspen-Carrick has a balanced workforce with white and blue collar jobs, diverse sectors represented, and an unemployment rate of 1.9% as of June 2025.
+The area employs 2,107 residents, with an unemployment rate 2.1% lower than Rest of Tas.'s 3.9%, and a workforce participation rate of 67.7% compared to Rest of Tas.'s 55.7%.

 Frequently Asked Questions - Employment